zingale/phy504/_sources/contiguous_array.rst.txt

 columns that make up that row.
 But each of those row vectors are independent, and can be in very disparate positions in memory.

+This is essentially what we did previously as our :ref:`matrix container <sec:cxx_matrix>`.

 This can be visualized as:

 .. figure:: vector_of_vectors.png